puwei/DanielTakeshi.github.io/new-start-here/index.md

 I also write a lot about other technical areas, and am attempting to write up more about my thoughts on various technical research papers.
 Here are a few:

+- [Mathematical Tricks Commonly Used in Machine Learning and Statistics][49]
 - [Notes on the Generalized Advantage Estimation Paper][42]
 - [Going Deeper Into Reinforcement Learning: Fundamentals of Policy Gradients][33]
 - [Going Deeper Into Reinforcement Learning: Understanding Deep-Q-Networks][30]